heesoo-jang/starter-hugo-academic/content/post/job-materials/index.md

 <a href="https://www.heesoojang.com/post/job-market-schedule/">Calendar Guide for the Academic Job Market</a></li>
 </ul>

 I hope you find these resources helpful.
+My goal is to level the playing field as much as possible, providing practical aids and insights that can make your job search more organized and a little less daunting.
+I am also indebted to so many people that generously offered their time, experience, and advice while I was navigating the job market; this is my way of paying it forward.
 I recognize that not everyone has access to the kind of support I was fortunate to receive from mentors and colleagues.
 By sharing these resources, I am hoping to extend a helping hand to those navigating the job market journey, especially to those who may feel isolated or under-supported.
-My goal is to level the playing field as much as possible, providing practical aids and insights that can make your job search more organized and a little less daunting.
 Remember you're not alone! 💙

 <br>
 <hr>